EAS Airlines Flight 4226: Casualties

-Response
+Reaction and aftermath

-Due to the accident, Nigerian President Olusegun Obasanjo cut short his visit to states in Southern Africa and immediately returned to Abuja to observe the situation.
-He expressed his sympathy to the victims and stated that two days of national mourning would be held in Nigeria.
-All Nigerian flags would be flown at half mast throughout the country.
-He ordered an immediate inquiry into the accident and further added that foreign experts would be invited if necessary.
+Nigerian President Olusegun Obasanjo along with The Emir of Kano, Ado Bayero, and Governor of Kano State Rabiu Kwankwaso expressed their sympathies to the victims.
+Two days of national mourning was held, with Nigerian flags flown at half mast throughout the country.

-The Emir of Kano, Ado Bayero, along with Governor of Kano State Rabiu Kwankwaso, visited the crash site.
-The Emir and the Governor later expressed their sympathy to the relatives of the victims.
-Vice President Atiku Abubakar visited the crash site on May 4, but during his speech angry locals pelted his convoy with stones, prompting the police to fire tear gas onto the crowd.
-President Obasanjo also visited the crash site on May 6.
-His visit, however, was also met with fury as families of the victims accused him of "being insensitive".
-He reportedly visited the crash without prior announcement, under tight security, and avoided taking questions from the public.

 President Obasanjo pledged a total of $86,000 federal funds to the victims of the crash, further stating that destroyed houses would be rebuilt.
 Spokesperson for Kano Government stated that the government of Kano would do "anything possible to alleviate their suffering".
 A relief committee consisted of 21 members was set up by Kano State.
 The committee would be in charge of collection and distribution of aids to the victims and would be headed by the deputy governor of Kano.
 Donations of up to 24 million Naira reportedly had been collected from the country.

-Following the death of Ishaya Mark Aku, the Nigerian Government appointed Nigerian Minister of Police Affairs Stephen Akiga as his successor.
+The crash killed Nigeria's Sport Minister Ishaya Mark Aku.
+Following the death of Aku, the Nigerian Government appointed Nigerian Minister of Police Affairs Stephen Akiga as his successor.
 In response to the death of Ishaya Mark Aku, Nigeria Football Association cancelled the upcoming football friendly match between Nigeria and China.

 A total of 56 bodies could not be identified due to their severe condition, most were burnt beyond recognition.
 Kano government eventually held a mass burial for the unidentified victims.
-The bodies were carried by six trucks and hundreds of mourners attended the funeral service.
-Prior to the burial, a prayer service had been held in Gidan Rumfa, the Palace of Emir of Kano.

 In response to the crash, Nigerian Minister of Aviation Kema Chikwe grounded every BAC One-Eleven in the country.
-She added that the Nigerian government would no longer register aircraft that had exceeded 22 years old, adding that owners would be given 5 years to phase them out.
+In addition, the Nigerian government would no longer register aircraft that had exceeded 22 years old, adding that owners would be given 5 years to phase out the aircraft and remove them from service.
 A thorough review regarding the operation of private airliners in Nigeria would be also conducted.